nobarkingpls/willow/README.md

 todos:
-add validation rules for everything add slim select or something like that and see if it can pass a comma seperated string of values to hash, and also display them back picture uploads - done for movies sort pictures into folders like heroku atm - done! movie xml export - sort of done weekend - setup s3, add devise or some auth + api token - done deploy! - done zip picture and xml together check box to zip multiple together utc -> timezone adjuster for date time add https://github.com/Paxa/fast_excel for excel exports
+add validation rules for everything add slim select or something like that and see if it can pass a comma seperated string of values to hash, and also display them back picture uploads - done for movies - done sort pictures into folders like heroku atm - done! movie xml export - sort of done weekend - setup s3, add devise or some auth + api token - done deploy! - done zip picture and xml together - done check box to zip multiple together utc -> timezone adjuster for date time - done add https://github.com/Paxa/fast_excel for excel exports - done

-to do!! check s3 functionality in production (added the url to bucket cors, if doesnt work try the ip)
+to do!! check s3 functionality in production (added the url to bucket cors, if doesnt work try the ip) - done

-i have run kamal app stop, please run kamal app start to start again and start the docker container, im also going to turn off the digital ocean droplet server, which will need to be turned back on via do site :>
+i have run kamal app stop, please run kamal app start to start again and start the docker container, im also going to turn off the digital ocean droplet server, which will need to be turned back on via do site :> (if kamal app start doesn't work try kamal boot)

-for zips add series zip which includes seasons and episodes try out images for episodes and seasons and including ep imgs int he season zip
+for zips add series zip which includes seasons and episodes - done try out images for episodes and seasons and including ep imgs int he season zip - done

-add to general creat update methods for actors, like if no other item is using the actor, you can delete it from the actor model
+add to general create update methods for actors, like if no other item is using the actor, you can delete it from the actor model

 add to movies:
 original release date